patrickbucher/docs/tls/tls-mastery.md

    domain `paedubucher.ch`, a `TXT` record under the token `_acme_challenge.paedubucher.ch` must be provided containing the key authorization as its value.
-DNS-01 is especially useful for web servers not facing the internet, and if wildcard certificates are being requested.
+DNS-01 is especially useful for web servers not facing the Internet, and if wildcard certificates are being requested.
 It also makes it possible to request certificates from an other server than they are used on.
-3. **TLS-ALPN-01**: Much like HTTP-01, the server verifies that the client controls a server facing the internet.
+3. **TLS-ALPN-01**: Much like HTTP-01, the server verifies that the client controls a server facing the Internet.
 Unlike HTTP-01, the server need not be a web server, but a TLS-aware server running on port 443 supporting _Application Layer Protocol Negotiation_ (ALPN), which allows to run different services under a single port.
 For this challenge, the client